Abeer958/EntertainmentHub/README.md

 * Contact

 ## General Information
-I created this movie search app using MobieDB API.
+I created this movie search app using The MovieDB API.
 The app has a trending page, a movies page, a tv series page, and a search page.
-This project uses react-routing, MUI, SCSS and react hooks such as: useRef/useState.
+This project uses react-routing, MUI, CSS and react hooks, React Alice Carousel and Axios.

 ### Purpose of this project
 To practice web design and routing.